 The Passover Seder

 The Seder is the formal, symbolic part of the meal that explains the story of the Exodus so that the children can see and remember their ancestral journey to freedom.
 Above all the Passover is a celebration of freedom from bondage and slavery.
 There are 5 symbolic foods on the table but the family actually only eats 3 of them.
-The others are a symbol and reminder of the cost of freedom and a future hope.
+The others are a symbol and reminder of the cost of freedom and future hope.

 What’s on the table?

 Going clockwise beginning at the bottom, the roasted egg symbolizes the Holy Temple in Jerusalem.
-The Passover lamb was to be sacrifice at the Holy Temple.
+The Passover lamb was to be sacrificed at the Holy Temple.
 The 2nd Temple was destroyed in 70AD by Titus and his army and so the Passover lamb is no longer sacrificed.
-However scripture promises that Messiah will come and rebuild the Holy Temple for the 3rd time.
+However, scripture promises that Messiah will come and rebuild the Holy Temple for the 3rd time.
 The egg is the reminder of not just the missing temple but the future rebuilding.

 The charoset is an apple, nut, cinnamon relish that represents the mortar that the Israelites used to hold the bricks together when they built the pyramids in Egypt, during their 400 years of slavery.
 It is a sweet relish, used to hold two pieces of unleavened bread together – eaten in remembrance of freedom.

 Bitter Herbs are often pungent horseradish or another bitter, spicy vegetable.
-My dish is radish sprouts and grated daikon radish with an olive oil and balsamic vinegar dressing.
+My dish is radish sprouts and grated daikon radish with olive oil and balsamic vinegar dressing.
 It’s hot, but it doesn’t clear your sinuses the way grated horseradish does.

 Parsley represents the Promised Land.
-It is dipped in salt water and eaten to remember the miraculous crossing of the Red Sea and Israel’s journey to freedom.
+It is dipped in saltwater and eaten to remember the miraculous crossing of the Red Sea and Israel’s journey to freedom.